 U.S. Army Officer

 The army granted Kautz a leave of absence in 1859.
 He traveled in Europe until 1860.
 Upon his return, Kautz was back in Oregon when the Civil War erupted.
-With the outbreak of hostilities, officials sent Kautz to New York on recruiting duty for his regiment.
-On May 14, 1861, the army promoted him to captain in the newly created 6th United States Cavalry Regiment and assigned him to the defenses of Washington, D.C.
+With the outbreak of hostilities, officials sent Kautz to New York on recruiting duty.
+On May 14, 1861, the army promoted him to captain in the newly created 6th United States Cavalry Regiment and assigned him to the defenses of Washington, DC.